JeraSoft Documentation Portal

 For you convenience it is always better to have higher level class on top of the simple RPC protocol.
 You can download example of such class for PHP.
 Below is example:

-To download a sample library for Python please visit /usr/local/vcs/lib/pycore/tools/vcsapi.py.
-It will simplify work with API.
-You can an example below:
+To download a sample library for Python please visit /usr/local/vcs/lib/pycore/vcsapi.py.
+It will simplify work with with API.
+Below is the example of using this library:

 At the moment we are working hard to bring you full and detailed list of methods, arguments and expected output.
 However as API fully duplicates web methods, it is easy to find their names and arguments yourselves.
 Lets check a quick example, like creating a reseller.